rossliam2212/SoftwareDevelopmentAIT/README.md

 # Software Development AIT - Java

-All the java lab work completed from my software development module in AIT.
+All of the Java lab work I've completed as part of my Software Development module in AIT.

 ## Quick Links
 - [Year 2](#year-2)